BrandonXLF/AlwaysNote/README.md

 # AlwaysNote

 **AlwaysNote** is a Windows application that provides a multi-note notepad that can be shown using Win + Shift + A.

-The notepad appears over all other apps, making it perfect for taking notes while using a fullscreen application.
+The notepad appears over all other apps, making it perfect for taking notes while using a full screen application.

 ## Screenshot

 ![Image of the notepad](images/screenshot.png)

 ## Building